bunyaminergen/MachineLearningWorkflow/README.md

 Questions to ask when setting a Hybrid Goal:

 - What is the specific problem that needs to be solved?
 - How will the machine learning solution benefit the business or industry?
 - What new knowledge or insights can be gained through the project?
 - What are the metrics to measure the success of the project in terms of both business and research goals?
+- What are the potential risks or trade-offs involved in pursuing a hybrid goal, and how can they be addressed?

 Overall, a hybrid goal in a machine learning project aims to solve a real-world problem while also exploring new knowledge or insights.
 This type of goal is often seen in academic-industry collaborations